a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 ### Accessing Objects by their Name (regular expression)

 The methods `.findName` and `.findAllName` return one or all objects, whose `.name` attribute match a given regular expression.
-The following example accesses (1) the word tier only and (2) the morph and gloss tier:
+The following example accesses (1) the word tier only and (2) the morph and gloss tier by calling both methods on the `Transcription` object.

 ```python
 from corflow import fromElan